w3c/at-driver/README.md

 ## Goals

-* Automate testing of screen reader + web browser combinations.
+* Enable automation of screen reader and web browser combinations.
     * Ability to start and quit the screen reader.
-    * Ability to start and quit the web browser.
     * Ability to change settings in the screen reader in a robust way.
     * Ability to access the spoken output of the screen reader.
     * Ability to access the internal state of the screen reader, e.g. virtual focus position, mode (interaction mode vs. reading mode).
-* A common API shared by all screen readers.
+* Define an API that can be consistently implemented by all screen readers.
 * Do not duplicate functionality where WebDriver is already suitable.